awsdocs/aws-iotanalytics-developer-guide/doc_source/quickstart.md

 You have several options for storing, analyzing and visualizing your data\.

 Amazon Simple Storage Service
-You can send data set contents to an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) bucket, enabling integration with your existing data lakes or access from in\-house applications and visualization tools\.
+You can send dataset contents to an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) bucket, enabling integration with your existing data lakes or access from in\-house applications and visualization tools\.
 See the field `contentDeliveryRules::destination::s3DestinationConfiguration` in the [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset) operation\.

 AWS IoT Events
-You can send data set contents as an input to AWS IoT Events, a service which enables you to monitor devices or processes for failures or changes in operation, and to trigger additional actions when such events occur\.
+You can send dataset contents as an input to AWS IoT Events, a service that enables you to monitor devices or processes for failures or changes in operation, and to initiate additional actions when such events occur\.
-To do this, create a data set using the [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset) operation and specify an AWS IoT Events input in the field `contentDeliveryRules :: destination :: iotEventsDestinationConfiguration :: inputName`\.
-You must also specify the `roleArn` of a role, which grants AWS IoT Analytics permissions to execute `iotevents:BatchPutMessage`\.
-Whenever the data set's contents are created, AWS IoT Analytics will send each data set content entry as a message to the specified AWS IoT Events input\.
-For example, if your data set contains the following content\.
+To do this, create a dataset using the [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset) operation and specify an AWS IoT Events input in the field `contentDeliveryRules :: destination :: iotEventsDestinationConfiguration :: inputName`\.
+You must also specify the `roleArn` of a role, which grants AWS IoT Analytics permissions to run `iotevents:BatchPutMessage`\.
+Whenever the datasets contents are created, AWS IoT Analytics will send each dataset content entry as a message to the specified AWS IoT Events input\.
+For example, if your dataset contains the following content\.

 ```
 "what","who","dt"